-Parvin worked closely with fashion designer, dressmaker and milliner Angela Kelly (b.
-1957), who served as Personal Assistant, Adviser and Curator to Her Majesty The Queen from 1994 until the Queen’s death in September 2022.
+Parvin worked closely with fashion designer, dressmaker and milliner Angela Kelly, who served as Personal Assistant, Adviser and Curator to Her Majesty The Queen from 1994 until the Queen’s death in September 2022.
 Together they developed the simpler, tailored silhouette and the vibrant colour blocking that proved so successful in the Queen’s later years and which was emulated by many older women for whom high fashion trends felt less relevant.
-In 2006 the Queen appointed Kelly a Member of the Royal Victorian Order for distinguished personal service and promoted her Lieutenant in 2012, at the time of her Diamond Jubilee; she was appointed a Commander of the Order by King Charles III in 2023.
-Among the many outfits housed in the Royal Collections is the green Loden coat designed by Kelly that the Queen wore when walking her dogs and on the final occasion when she was pictured riding her beloved horse, Emma .
+Kelly was appointed a Commander of the Order by King Charles III in 2023.
+Among the many outfits housed in the Royal Collection is the green Loden coat designed by Kelly that the Queen wore when walking her dogs and on the final occasion when she was pictured riding her beloved horse, Emma .

 Perhaps more than any other media, dress can serve as a holder of deeply personal meanings and memories.
-Hanging on an archive rail, amidst QE2’s own clothes, is a jacket worn by her father accompanied by a hand-written note advising it is being kept ‘for sentimental reasons’.
-It was not until six months before her own death, that the Queen relinquished her mother’s clothes to the Royal Collection.
+Hanging on an archive rail, among Queen Elizabeth II’s own clothes, is a jacket worn by her father, accompanied by a hand-written note advising it is being kept ‘for sentimental reasons’.
+It was not until six months before her own death that the Queen relinquished her mother’s clothes to the Royal Collection.
 It seems very likely that the items of her own dress she chose to preserve may also have been redolent for her with personal as well as state associations.
-Which makes this study of her surviving garments, and representations of them, within the narrative of British fashion history, even more compelling.
+That is what makes this study of her surviving garments, and representations of them, within the narrative of British fashion history, even more compelling.

 NOTES

-The term ‘haute couture’, from the French for ‘fine sewing’ or ‘dressmaking’, is a legally protected term that can only be used by fashion houses designated by – at the time – the Chambre Syndicale de la Couture Parisienne (now the French Ministry of Industry).
+The term ‘haute couture’, from the French for ‘fine sewing’ or ‘dressmaking’, is a legally protected term that can only be used by fashion houses designated by theFédération de la Haute Couture et de la Mode?’ (in 1945, the Chambre Syndicale de la Couture Parisienne.
 The term ‘couture’ is used to describe London designers who worked along similar lines.

-Madame Handley-Seymour annotated her sketches noting – for the benefit of potential clients – the name of which illustrious haute couturier had inspired each model.
-Her paper archive is held at the Victoria and Albert Museum.
+Madame Handley-Seymour annotated her sketches with – for the benefit of potential clients – the name of which illustrious haute couturière had inspired each model.
+Her paper archive is held at the Victoria and Albert Museum, London.

-Hartnell, Norman (1955), Silver and Gold: p.
+Hartnell 1955, p.
 14.

-Crawford, Marion (1950), The Little Princesses.
-The Story of the Queen’s Childhood by her Nanny, Marion Crawford: pp. 159–60).
+Crawford 1950, pp. 159–60.

-Robb and Edwards, Anne (1977), The Queen’s Clothes: p.
+Edwards 1977, p.
 21.

 Vogue, April 1954, p.
 12.

-Amies, Hardy (1954), Wool in Fashion, Dept of Education of the International Wool Secretariat: p.
+Amies 1954, p.
 3.

-Harper’s Bazaar September 1951: p.
+Harper’s Bazaar September 1951, p.
 67.

-Harper’s Bazaar, January 1954: p.
+Harper’s Bazaar, January 1954, p.
 125.

-Over the course of the mid-to-late 19th century many workers chose better paid work and working environments and moved to the cities.
+Over the course of the mid-to-late nineteenth century many workers chose better pay and working environments and moved to the cities.
 The mass production of cheap, light weight and resilient synthetic fibres and cheaper leather imports fuelled the further demise of Britain’s leather industry.
-From the 1960s, when cheap synthetic materials became widely available along with lower price imports, it fell into further decline.
+From the 1960s, when cheap synthetic materials became widely available, along with lower-price imports, it fell into further decline.

 Add/delete these images and captions: